 The Polish economy's strengths include: the private debt of non-financial enterprises and households is relatively low; the currency regime is flexible; Poland's exports and economy do not depend on a single sector; and the domestic market is broad.
 The banking sector remains well-capitalised, liquid and profitable, and the country's macroeconomic policy is geared towards maintaining long-term high sustainable growth.
 Since joining the EU in 2004, Poland has benefited significantly from EU structural funds, allowing the government to invest steadily in infrastructural and social development.
 Adjustments to the EU standards have supported the country's modernisation.
 Today, Poland is the sixth-largest economy in the EU, with a buoyant private sector comprising internationally competitive export-oriented companies, as well as well-educated and skilled human capital.
-The service sector comprises the largest component of the Polish economy (65 per cent.), followed by the industry and construction sectors (32 per cent.) and agriculture (3 per cent.).
+The service sector comprises the largest component of the Polish economy (67 per cent.), followed by the industry and construction sectors (30 per cent.) and agriculture (3 per cent.).

-Strong macroeconomic fundamentals and policy framework, large and diversified domestic demand and flexible fiscal policy made Poland the only EU country to avoid recession during the post-2007 global economic and financial crisis, growing by 54.1 per cent. between 2008 and 2019, with an average annual GDP growth of approximately 3.7 per cent.
-In 2020, the COVID-19 pandemic and related restrictions led to the first fall in GDP since 1991, of 2.0 per cent.
-However, in 2021 the Polish economy bounced back from its 2020 decline and grew by 6.9 per cent., and then, despite the Russian aggression in Ukraine, expanded further by 5.3 per cent. in 2022.
+Strong macroeconomic fundamentals and policy framework, large and diversified domestic demand and flexible fiscal policy made Poland the only EU country to avoid recession during the post-2007 global economic and financial crisis, growing by nearly 50 per cent. between 2008 and 2019, with an average annual GDP growth of approximately 4.2 per cent.
+In 2020 Poland's GDP shrank 2 per cent. as the pandemic crisis hampered private consumption and fixed investment.
+The economy bounced back from its 2020 slump to grow by 6.9 per cent. in 2021.
+It has been the fastest growth rate since 1995.
+In 2022, the Polish economy was hit by a strong supply and demand shock (caused by the outbreak of the war in Ukraine and its consequences) but it still performed well increasing by 5.3 per cent.
+However, 2023 ended with only 0.1 per cent.
+GDP growth mainly due to the decline in private consumption demand and a large unwinding of inventories.
+In 2024 GDP growth amounted to 2.9 per cent.

 Poland's monetary policy mandate is laid out in the Constitution and the Act on the National Bank of Poland ("NBP Act").
 The NBP is responsible for the formulation and implementation of monetary policy, the basic objective of which is to maintain price stability while supporting the Government's economic policy, insofar as this does not constrain the pursuit of the basic objective of the NBP.
 The Monetary Policy Council (an independent decision-making body of the NBP) ("MPC") conducts monetary policy with an inflation-targeting strategy.
-In 2004, the MPC adopted an inflation target of 2.5 per cent., with a symmetrical tolerance band for deviations of $\pm$ 1 percentage point.
+In 2004, the MPC adopted an inflation target of 2.5 per cent., with a symmetrical tolerance band for deviations of ± 1 percentage point.
 The main principles of the NBP's monetary policy strategy, including the inflation target level, its medium-term nature and floating exchange rate regime, have not changed since then.

-Between the years 2004 and 2023, the average growth of consumer prices, as expressed in the Consumer Price Index ("CPI") in Poland, amounted to 3.4 per cent., close to the upper limit of the inflation target tolerance band, while the average level of core inflation (CPI excluding food and energy) stood at 2.4 per cent.
+Between the years 2004 and 2024, the average growth of consumer prices, as expressed in the Consumer Price Index ("CPI") in Poland, amounted to 3.4 per cent., close to the upper limit of the inflation target tolerance band, while the average level of core inflation (CPI excluding food and energy) stood at 2.5 per cent.